Training for the Outdoors, Simplified

 Steady-State Aerobic Conditioning

-This is sustained work like cycling, running or hiking at a moderate effort level.
+This is sustained work like cycling, running, or hiking at a moderate effort level.
 This is an easy pace you can hold for long periods.

 If you have a heart rate monitor then you should aim for 55-70% of your maximum heart rate for at least 30 minutes.
 Gradually increase the length of your workouts up to 90 minutes.
 I aim for at least 3 sessions like this per week.
 Once a week a longer effort of up to 3 hours would be effective if you are striving to do really long hiking or biking trips.

 If you are a hiker then more of your time will be spent on aerobic conditioning.
 A rock climber still needs aerobic training just not as much as a lot of training time will be devoted to doing their actual sport.
-Being aerobically fit will improve recovery from hard training session allowing you to train more over time.
+Being aerobically fit will improve recovery from hard training sessions allowing you to train more over time.

 Your body recovers from aerobic work fairly quickly so it is fine to do it more frequently if your schedule permits.